civictechdc/civictechdc-website/README.md

 # Code for DC — New Website

-Note: This repo will soon undergo major cleanup.
+Note: This repository will soon undergo major cleanup.

 More documentation forthcoming :)